Wenlun-Zhang/LiSA/README.md

 ## 1. Overview

-* `./module`: Includes models of LiSA, GraphCopy, and related surrogate models.
+* `./module`: Includes models of LiSA, GraphCopy, NIA baseline, and related surrogate models.
 * `./run`: Includes experiment logs of results reported in this paper.
 * `./script`: Includes scripts to reproduce results in this paper.
 * `./tools`: Some common functions used in this project.